-AGENCY COMMENTS An agreement between the Conveyor operator and the City would be • required for proposed conveyor crossings located in City road right-of-ways.
-Internal Departments There are no concerns with this land use redesignation application.
-Recreation, Parks Comments pertaining to reserve dedication - inclusive of Deferred Reserve Caveat and Community (741 083 992) to support development of parks, recreation or an active Support transportation network would be provided at any future subdivision stage.
-General: Planning and Development • As the application is for aggregate extraction, the applicant is to provide Services payment of the Community Aggregate Payment Levy in accordance with (Engineering) Bylaw C-7748-2018, as amended, in the amount of \$0.40 per ton of aggregate extracted and removed.
-Historical Resources Act approval was received from Alberta Culture dated April 10, 2014.
-Engineering has no concerns.
-Phase 1 Environmental Site Assessment was completed by Millennium EMS Solutions Ltd. Dated July 2008.
+- As the application is for aggregate extraction, the applicant is to provide payment of the Community Aggregate Payment Levy in accordance with Bylaw C-7748-2018, as amended. - Historical Resources Act approval was received from Alberta Culture dated April 10, 2014.
+Engineering has no concerns. - Phase 1 Environmental Site Assessment was completed by Millennium EMS Solutions Ltd. Dated July 2008.
 The report concluded that there are no significant environmental concerns.
-Engineering has no comments at this time.
-As a permanent condition of the future DP, the applicant would be required to provide the County with the EPEA registration for the proposed extraction site.
-As a condition of the future DP, the applicant would be required to provide a detailed Operations Plan.
-The plan shall include: Noise, emissions, dust and air quality monitoring plans providing the 0 location of any offsite monitoring stations, monitoring intervals, mitigation practices and procedures to be followed by the pit operators if prescribed limits have been exceeded: • Dust control plan showing the location of any offsite air quality measurement stations including procedures to be followed if air quality limit exceedances have occurred; Emissions Mitigation Plan addressing air quality and dust mitigation 0 practices, monitoring intervals and locations; o Identify any potential environmental impacts inclusive of mitigation measures to address the impacts.
-Engineering has no concerns with the Acoustic Assessment prepared by SLR Consulting Ltd, dated June 2020.
+Engineering has no comments at this time. - As a permanent condition of the future DP, the applicant would be required to provide the County with the EPEA registration for the proposed extraction site. - As a condition of the future DP, the applicant would be required to provide a detailed Operations Plan.
+The plan shall include: - Noise, emissions, dust and air quality monitoring plans providing the location of any offsite monitoring stations, monitoring intervals, mitigation practices and procedures to be followed by the pit operators if prescribed limits have been exceeded;

+- Dust control plan showing the location of any offsite air quality measurement stations including procedures to be followed if air quality limit exceedances have occurred; - Emissions Mitigation Plan addressing air quality and dust mitigation practices, monitoring intervals and locations; - Identify any potential environmental impacts inclusive of mitigation measures to address the impacts. - Engineering as no concerns with the Acoustic Assessment prepared by SLR Consulting Ltd, dated June 2020.
 No concerns with the proposed MSDP to maintain noise level to operate at or below 55dBA.
-An updated noise control strategy would be required at future Development Permit Stage. • As a condition of future DP, the applicant would be required to provide a detailed Weed Control Plan, which meets the requirements of the Weed plan are to be implemented during extraction activities.

-- The applicant provided an Air Dispersion Assessment prepared by AECOM dated June 2020.
-The assessment concluded that the proposed extraction operation is not expected to exceed air quality objectives beyond the subject lands and have minimal impact on nearby residences.
+An updated noise control strategy would be required at future Development Permit Stage. - As a condition of future DP, the applicant would be required to provide a detailed Weed Control Plan, which meets the requirements of the Weed Control Act and the County's Land Use Bylaw.
+The recommendations of the plan are to be implemented during extraction activities. - The applicant provided an Air Dispersion Assessment prepared by AECOM dated June 2020.
+The assessment concluded that the proposed mining operation is not expected to exceed air quality objectives beyond the subject lands and have minimal impact on nearby residences.
 As a condition of future DP, the applicant would be required to provide an updated Air Quality Assessment, prepared by a qualified professional, for proposed phases provide a strategy that would allow the pit to remain in compliance with the Canadian Ambient Air Quality Standards (CAAQS) and Alberta Ambient Air Quality Objectives (AAAQO). - The applicant provided Landscape and Visual Impact Assessment prepared by AECOM dated July, 2020.
-The report concluded that out of the 19 viewpoints identified, post-mitigation would reduce to four residential lots (one to the north and three to the south) that maybe impacted views due to their elevated building grades.
-The extraction activities are to occur within 5-10 m below grade with south, east, north and west berm to be constructed to 6-7 meters in height.
+The report concluded that out of the 19 viewpoints identified, post-mitigation would reduce to four residential lots (one to the north and three to the south) that may impact views due to their elevated building grades.
+The mining activities are to occur within 5-10 m below grade with south, east, north and west berm to be constructed to 6-7 meters in height.
 As a condition of future DP, the applicant would be required to provide a comprehensive landscaping plan, prepared by a qualified Landscape Architect for subsequent phases including area showing the landscaping elements that are to be incorporated into the berm, setback and entrance areas.